deployd/docs/docs/developing-modules/creating-modules.md

 ## Creating a Module

 Deployd modules are just [node modules](http://npmjs.org).
-Any module in your app's `node_module` folder will be loaded when the deployd server starts.
+Any module in your app's `node_module` folder will be loaded when the Deployd server starts.

 ### Hello World